-Jobsort is for software developers, testers, and designers who are dissatisfied with the process of finding a job.
-Our product is a job board that connects passive candidates with startups and enterprises.
-Unlike other job sites, we give back 100% of profits to non-profit organizations that teach kids how to code.
+JobSort is for software developers, testers, and designers who are looking for a minimalist, fast, and opinionated job search engine.
+Our product connects passive candidates with hot startups and enterprises.
+Unlike other job sites, which rank jobs by a “combination of employer bids and relevance,” we rank them solely by relevance; furthermore, we give back 100% of profits to non-profit organizations that teach kids how to code.

 - Giving back.
-100% of profits from sponsored job listings are donated to non-profits that teach kids how to code.
+100% of profits are donated to non-profits that teach kids to code.
 We strongly believe in opportunity for all.

 - Web accessibility.
 We strive to make JobSort accessible for everyone.

 - Web performance.
 We use state of the art algorithms and technologies to speed up JobSort.

 We respect the global privacy control HTTP header.
 The configuration is available at /.well-known/gpc.json